mongodb/specifications/source/run-command/run-command.rst

 A driver's runCommand API MUST provide an optional session option to support explicit sessions and transactions.
 If a session is not provided the driver MUST attach an implicit session if the selected server supports sessions.
+Drivers MUST NOT attempt to check the command document for the presence of a ``lsid``.

 Every ClientSession has a corresponding Logical Session ID representing the server-side session ID.
 The Logical Session ID MUST be included under ``lsid`` in the command sent to the server without modifying user input.